Elanmarkowitz/image-to-action/README.md

 # image-to-action
 This is a server that takes an image and executes web actions

+Make sure to set your environment variables for MULTION_API_KEY and GOOGLE_API_KEY (can put them in a .env file for development or set them otherways)

 To setup run
 ```docker build -t image-agent .```